 Typically required for European and international installations in classified hazardous areas.
 Many onshore oil and gas process areas are classified as Zone 1 or Zone 2, depending on the area classification.
 North American projects usually require FM, CSA, UL or cULus hazardous-location approval instead.

 Material standard for equipment in H₂S-containing (sour service) environments.
-For sour service, wetted materials must be selected and documented according to NACE MR0175 / ISO 15156 for the specific service conditions.
-Verify material grade, hardness, heat treatment and certificate scope for all wetted parts.
+For sour service, wetted metallic materials must be selected and documented according to NACE MR0175 / ISO 15156 for the specific service conditions.
+Verify material grade, hardness, heat treatment and certificate scope for all applicable wetted metallic parts.

 Safety Integrity Level assessment for use in safety instrumented systems (SIS).
 SIL 2 is commonly specified for emergency shutdown and process safety applications in oil and gas.